SAP-samples/abap-cheat-sheets/README.md

 - In order to have all ABAP cheat sheet documents in one place, the *main* branch (for examples to be imported into the SAP BTP ABAP environment) also contains the ABAP cheat sheet documents that are only relevant for classic ABAP.
 - The example classes contained in the branches for classic ABAP mostly use syntax that is also available in ABAP for Cloud Development.
 Only the  `TEST_ABAP_CHEAT_SHEETS_CLASSIC` subpackage contains syntax relevant to Standard ABAP and that is not available in ABAP for Cloud Development, such as dynpro-related ABAP keywords.
 - The code snippets in the ABAP cheat sheet documents and the executable examples include many comments.
 While it is generally not recommended to overuse comments in your code, they are used here to explain and provide context directly where it is needed.
 In many cases, they illustrate the results of ABAP statements.
 - As previously mentioned, the cheat sheet documents and examples primarily focus on syntax options.
-The usage and names of data objects, classes, methods etc. are nonsemantic.
+Most of the executable examples, code snippets, names of data objects, classes, methods, interfaces, etc., are nonsemantic.
 - Many ABAP statements allow additions in various orders, and these orders are not always fixed.
 </details>